 If you are concerned about your child’s development, try to get the child to see a doctor if you have not already done so.
 This could be a pediatrician, developmental pediatrician, psychologist, or psychiatrist.
 This may help you get a better handle on the sorts of challenges your child may have.
 In general, it does not help to wait and see what happens; it’s best to consult a doctor while the child is as young as possible.
 It is often the case that children who receive the help they need early in life make better progress.

-Many caregivers who are concerned about their child’s development cannot get access to intensive professional intervention as soon as they would like, and sometimes not at all.
-Although web-based parent training cannot substitute for professional intervention that is delivered in person, you may be able to give your child a good head start on learning and development by using the behavioral teaching methods discussed in this program.
-We are focusing on children aged 1-6, but parents of older children will also find a lot of useful material.
-For older children, caregivers might want to learn the basic principles, and then decide on skills you can teach your child using these principles.
+Many caregivers who are concerned about their child’s development cannot get intensive professional intervention for their child as soon as they would like, and sometimes not at all.
+Although web-based parent training like this program cannot substitute for professional intervention that is delivered to your child as an individual, you may be able to give your child a good head start on learning and development by using the behavioral teaching methods discussed in this program.
+We are focusing on children aged 1-5, but parents of older children will also find a lot of useful material.
+For older children, caregivers might want to learn the basic principles (Modules 2 and 3), and then decide on skills you can teach your child using these principles.

 We have created this material from research that we and others have done, and from our years of clinical experience.
 If you would like to learn a little more about us, please go to Meet the Experts.